-However, John always has a difficult time explaining how Hermann Bach's infant son, and Johann Friedrich Mueller's infant son (who also settled in Little Fork), could have swam all the way to the shore, in those cold, dark waters of Lynnhaven Bay, from the shipwrecked Oliver.
-And he also has a difficult time explaining what the fifty-three people from Freudenberg were doing in Rotterdam, for two long months, in between the time they got there (in mid-April) and the time the ship Oliver boarded passengers (on June 22).
-So he either changes the subject, or he calls you a demeaning name, to dismiss you.
+However, John always has a difficult time explaining how Harman Back's infant son, and Johann Friedrich Mueller's infant son (who also settled in Little Fork), could have possibly swum all the way to the shore, in those cold, dark waters of Lynnhaven Bay, from the shipwrecked Oliver.
+And he also has a difficult time explaining what the fifty-three people from Freudenberg were allegedly doing in Rotterdam, for two long months, in between the time they got there (in mid-April) and the time the ship Oliver boarded passengers (on June 22).
+So, if you ask him these kinds of questions, he either changes the subject, or he calls you a demeaning name, to dismiss you and your legitimate questions.

 But it gets worse.
 In 1998, John even took parts of Mr. Wust's 1986 paper, and then he re-wrote it, under his name.
 Then he posted it on his own website, claiming that he wrote it, and claiming that it established him, as the expert on the immigration ships of 1738!
 In fact, John has created lots of articles, using Mr. Wust's published work, and then adding his name to it, to make it appear as if both of them wrote the articles together!
 John has manipulated, used, abused, and stolen, Mr. Wust's work, for many years.
 He tries to make it seem as if he is just as knowledgeable as Mr. Wust was, and as if he is on the same intellectual level as Mr. Wust was.
 It is truly revolting.